vuejs/vue-test-utils/docs/en/api/selectors.md

 ### Name

-Using a find option object, `vue-test-utils` allows for selecting elements by `name` on wrapper components.
+Using a find option object, `vue-test-utils` allows for selecting elements by a `name` of component on wrapper components.

 ```js
 const buttonWrapper = wrapper.find({ name: 'my-button' })